ReactionMechanismGenerator/RMG-Py/documentation/source/users/input.rst

 ``SMILES``                                  The `SMILES <http://en.wikipedia.org/wiki/SMILES>`_ string describing the chemical structure
 ``InChI``                                   The `InChI <http://en.wikipedia.org/wiki/InChI>`_ string describing the chemical structure
 ====================== ==================== ====================================

+If you specify the molecular structure via SMILES or InChI strings and omit the molecular weight, the code will compute the molecular weight for you.

 The `states` parameter is required for all unimolecular isomers and all bimolecular reactant channels.
 When specifying the ``states`` parameter, use a